 More reliable journeys

-By improving track layouts, remodelling the ‘Selhurst triangle’ and constructing two new tracks and two new platforms at East Croydon station, we would remove the bottleneck which causes delays and disruption, improving the punctuality of services.
+By improving track layouts, remodelling the ‘Selhurst triangle’ and constructing new tracks and two new platforms at East Croydon station, we would remove the bottleneck which causes delays and disruption, improving the punctuality of services.

 More tracks and remodelled junctions would also mean we would be able to speed up some services through the area.